discord-jda/JDA-Website/docs/using-jda/interactions.md

 To add components to a message you can use up to 5 ActionRows.

-You can add multiple ActionRows with either `setActionRows` or `addActionRows` (depending on whether you are sending or editing a message).
+You can add multiple ActionRows with either `setComponents` or `addComponents`.
 For the common case of a single ActionRow you can also use `setActionRow(Component...)` or `addActionRow(Component...)`.

 Each ActionRow can hold up to a certain amount of components:

 - 5 Buttons
 - 1 Select Menu (Dropdown)
+- 1 Text Input (Restricted to Modals)

 These component interactions offer 4 response types: